Bellstrom/toccare-interactive-map-maker/release-builds/toccare-win32-x64/resources/app/CONTRACT.md

 3. Click Close Project.
 4. Verify that a dialog box appears.
 5. Click OK.
-6. Test passes if the map area changes to a blank, solid color, and the image bank is empty.
+6. Test passes if the window returns to the initial Open/Save page.

 ## Task 20
 ### Save New Map Project: Can a new map be saved to a set of project files?
 1. Follow the steps in Tasks #7 and #14.
 2. Scale, move, and rotate the landmark and background elements.
-3. Click on File in the menu bar.
-4. Click Save.
-5. Verify that a save dialog box opens.
-6. Type “test_project_save.tim” in the dialog box.
-7. Click OK.
-8. Close Toccare Map Maker.
+3. Close Toccare Map Maker.
-9. Verify that a file named “test_project_save.tim” and a folder named “test_project_save” have appeared in the specified directory.
+4. Verify that a file named “new_project_test.tim” and a folder named “new_project_test” have appeared in the specified directory.
-10. Repeat Task #9 on test_project_save.tim.
+5. Repeat Task #9 on new_project_test.tim.
-11. Test passes if the map loads in the same configuration as it was placed in steps 1-2.
+6. Test passes if the map loads in the same configuration as it was placed in steps 1-2.

 ## Task 21
 ### Save Existing Map Project: Can a previously saved map project be overwritten with new changes?
 1. Follow the steps in Task #20.
 2. Manipulate the background and landmark elements into different positions, sizes, and rotations than they were before.
-3. Verify that the date modified tag on the test_project_save.tim file has changed.
+3. Verify that the date modified tag on the "mapData.db" file in the new_project_test folder has changed.
-4. Save the project, and close and relaunch Toccare Map Maker.
+4. Close and relaunch Toccare Map Maker.
 5. Test passes if the map loads in the same configuration as it was placed in step 2.

 ## Task 22